paulondc/prefs/README.md

 # install tserver by running the command in nvim:
 CocInstall coc-json coc-tsserver

+# install auto pairs by running the command in nvim:
+CocInstall coc-pairs

 # (rust dependency) install racer in the system:
 cargo +nightly install racer